• Mental Health

 Feature 1: “Today” Hub

 The “Today” Hub has three main sections and acts as your home base in the app.
 Each section allows you to practice different mindfulness or meditation activities that will help to wake up your mind, re-center or focus mid-day, and then wind down at night.
 The activities change daily, making you want to come back to see what’s new.
-It is also nice to have quick access to suggested meditations during the day.
+While it was nice to have quick access to suggested meditations during the day, they sometimes did not match my set goals during the sign-up process.

 The “Today” Hub sections are: